Should you use Facebook Ads for your small business?

 Got it?
 Chances are you can find them, and other people like them, on Facebook.

 You see, Facebook knows a LOT about us.
-From the information we provide when we sign up, to the data Facebook’s partners provide, to what we ‘like’, ‘share’ and ‘comment’ on when we’re on Facebook.
+From the information we provide when we sign up, to what we ‘like’, ‘share’ and ‘comment’ on when we’re on Facebook.
 It’s all there.

-If you’re a small business that wants to advertise to a specific audience, however big or small, you can target your ads to virtually any location, demographic, interest, or behaviour you can think of, building ‘Saved Audiences’ for all your advertising campaigns.
+If you’re a small business that wants to advertise to a specific audience, however large or small, you can target your ads to virtually any location, demographic, interest, or behaviour you can think of, building ‘Saved Audiences’ for all your Facebook advertising campaigns.